 Our bodies are beautiful, sacred, precious and wonderful things that keep us moving, breathing and living life.
 I do think that it can be damaging if one compliments too much on a persons body size.
 When you grow up from a child being told that you’re so skinny and that it’s said as a compliment, it’s something that can really stay entrenched in your mind as you grow older.
 I know that my value lies in my heart, yet there are days where I stare in the mirror and feel a sudden fear of gaining any weight.
 It all starts in the mind.
 A persons weight can fluctuate when dealing with stress, anxiety, and depression.

 Everyone has insecurities.
 We all have something inside and out that we’re conscious of.
 When I think about where I was previously, it was during a period where I was unhappy, and I felt like I wasn’t skinny enough (which was when I was the lightest).
 I rarely ate in the dining area in a previous flat a few years ago, because I literally didn’t want my flatmates to see me eating.
 It’s really been this year, where I’ve felt safe in eating in the dining area.
 It seems like something so small, but it’s a huge change.
 Since leaving home, there have been periods where I didn’t eat well.
-I think when one’s stress, you either eat a lot or you feel you don’t have any appetite.
+When I had feelings of stress, I felt like I didn’t have any appetite.

 We often don’t emphasize it enough, but your health is truly your wealth.
 Without your health, you wouldn’t be able to wake up and conquer the day.
 You wouldn’t be able to experience this beautiful life.
 When I didn’t have a healthy mind, it started to affect my body and I felt weak, unmotivated and a loss of energy.
 It was during that time where I suffered from panic attacks and had very deep depression.
 Our thoughts are so powerful.
 When I started being more present, thinking positively and accepting myself as I am, I really felt set free from the cage I’d built inside my mind.